UHvibe/UHvibe.github.io/index.md

 <img width="1186" alt="ms1-network" src="https://user-images.githubusercontent.com/23148470/33163001-5d7b80d6-cfd0-11e7-8190-b7c7505b5895.png">

-The issues that are planned in Milestone 2 can be seen in [UHvibe Github Project Milestone 2](https://github.com/UHvibe/UHvibe/projects/2)
+The issues that are planned in Milestone 2 can be seen in [UHvibe Github Project Milestone 2](https://github.com/UHvibe/UHvibe/projects/2).

 ### Milestone 2
-In Progress...
+Milestone started on November 23, 2017 and ended on December 7, 2017.

+The goal of this milestone was to continue to increase the functionality and the overall quality of our app.

+The issues done in Milestone 2 can be seen in [UHvibe Github Project Milestone 2](https://github.com/UHvibe/UHvibe/projects/2).

-# Feedback
+# Test User's Feedback
-In Progress...
+Good
+C.B.:
+#The design looks great.
+#All the basic functions are available.
+#The app was simple to navigate.
+A.E.:
+#The color choice for the design is really good.
+#The various functions are great.

+Bad/Improvements
+C.B.:
+#You could add more customization in the user's profile
+#Show the whole conversation (the message chain)
+#On the homepage, you can have notifications of messages or possibly some other reason, such as an event that is happening in Hawaii that might interest you.
+#Create groups and allow users to possibly comment and send puclic messages within the group
+A.E.:
+#Maybe add some slack-like channels for a group of users
+#Could have users follow or add other users (a friend system)

+Overall
+C.B.:
+#Expected something bland, but it was cool.
+A.E.:
+#Overall, it was really good.
+I didn't expect it to be that good.

 # Contact Us
 * Mai Abe: maiabe@hawaii.edu